tytydraco/yessleep/out/A_God_In_The_Woods_Woodpecker_Finale.md

 And then, slowly it starts speaking to me.
 Or rather it communicates at me.
 Forcefully.
 God’s voice is something you can't ignore.
 I’m not sure what are my thoughts and what are it’s words.
 It’s Pictures, my pictures.
 It’s Ideas, my ideas.
-It’s concepts and ideals, my concepts and ideals.
+It’s ideals, my ideals.
 It’s Feelings, our feelings.
 Our Pictures.
 Our ideas.
 Concepts.
 Ideals.
-I don’t believe in spirits.
 I believe in souls.
 Souls are made by god.
 I believe in god.
-Do I believe this is god?
 This could be a god.
 These are godly powers.
 I believe this is a God.
 There is only one god.
 This is God.